Learning Impact Awards Program Details

-The IMS Learning Impact Awards recognize the most powerful and influential uses of technology to support learning worldwide.
-We created this unique program in 2007 to recognize outstanding applications of technology that address the most significant challenges facing the global education segment.
-Additionally, the Learning Impact Awards program aims to identify repeatable implementation of efficient IT practices that can help institutions and educational authorities increase access, create personalized learning environments, improve student engagement, promote actionable assessment, and advance ecosystem development.
+The Learning Impact Awards recognize the most innovative and influential uses of technology to support learning worldwide.
+1EdTech (formerly IMS Global) created this unique program in 2007 to recognize outstanding applications of edtech that address the most significant challenges facing the global education segment.
+Additionally, the Learning Impact Awards program aims to identify the repeatable implementation of efficient IT practices to help institutions and educational authorities increase access, create personalized learning environments, improve student engagement, promote actionable assessment, and advance ecosystem development.

 Learning Impact Awards recognize both the product/service involved and the implementing institution as both collaborate to effectively leverage technology to create positive "learning impacts" and outcomes.
 Therefore, submissions can be made by any product or service provider or by any end-user educational institution or training provider as follows:

 - Institutional or other end-user submitters are asked for the same information, including proprietary and not commercially available products or services.

 - Each unrelated (not involved in the same implementation project) product or service constitutes a single submission.

 - Joint projects involving several partners are encouraged to submit together, as the potential for learning impact may be greater.

 - Applicants who are prior award winners are eligible to submit a proposal that is different from the previous award.

 - All applications must be submitted online and in English.

-- Top finalists from IMS regional competitions in Australia, Japan, Korea, and Europe are entered as finalists in the annual global competition.
+- Top finalists from 1EdTech regional competitions in Australia, Japan, Korea, and Europe are entered as finalists in the annual global competition.

 Finalists are selected based on criteria to identify exemplary implementations of technology that demonstrate the greatest impact—or potential impact—on addressing the challenges facing the global learning segment and possessing the greatest potential for generating a positive return on investment.
-Finalists that advance to the final round of competition present their projects to the judges online in mid-May 2021.
+Finalists that advance to the final round of competition present their projects to the judges online in early-May.
 The final round of competition will consist of three parts:

 - Submission of a four-minute (or less) video pitch for the Learning Impact submission